elebetsamer/math-worksheet-generator/README.md

 ## TODO

+- [ ] Add option to save/load default settings
 - [ ] Add "no carrying" option to addition problems
 - [ ] Add "no borrowing" option to subtraction problems
 - [ ] Add horizontal display option
+- [ ] Add login/sign up option, instead of using anonymous authentication
+- [ ] Add screen to show all previously generated worksheets for a user

 ## Development server